knetikmedia/knetikcloud-csharp-net20-client/docs/CategoriesApi.md

 <a name="getcategorytemplate"></a>
 # **GetCategoryTemplate**
-> ModelTemplateResource GetCategoryTemplate (string id)
+> TemplateResource GetCategoryTemplate (string id)

 Get a single category template